Long-Forgotten Buildings

 Globe-trotter: For years, the Dutchman has been traveling the world looking for boarded up buildings

-Feijen has always been interested in religious spaces
+ground: Feijen has always been interested in religious spaces, such as

 Time lapse: This image shows what appears to be a deserted old movie theater with rows of folded chairs still in place